 You just shipped a feature.
 The PR is merged, the deploy is green, and you're already thinking about the next thing.
 There's still a list of tasks waiting: write the changelog entry, update the roadmap, close the related feedback items, maybe draft a help article so users know how to use what you built.

-None of it is difficult.
-It's scattered across browser tabs and dashboards, and it always comes after the interesting work.
+None of it is difficult, but it's scattered across browser tabs and dashboards, and it always comes after the interesting work.
 Changelogs go out late.
 Roadmap items sit in "In Progress" weeks after they shipped.
 Feedback threads stay open.

-The Userorbit skill gives your coding agent direct access to the Userorbit API.
-Install it once.
+The Userorbit skill gives any AI coding agent direct access to the Userorbit API.
+Install it once in Claude Code, Codex, Cursor, Copilot, Hermes, or Gemini.
 Publish announcements, triage feedback, move roadmap items, and create help articles from the same terminal where you write code.

 Why this matters for AI product management